 Instructions

-Yield: 2 to 4 servings (depending on how wild everyone is)
+**Yield:** 2 to 4 servings (Depending on how wild everyone gets)

 Oven: 425°F / 220°C

-2) Cook the sausage and remove the grease.
+2) Prepare the sausage and drain the grease.
 Brown the sausage or chorizo in a skillet over medium-high heat.
-Make sure to break the sausage into small pieces.
-This may take anywhere from 6 to 9 minutes depending on your heat level.
-Tip: I like some crisp edges.
-They behave like little bacon nuggets.
-Remove the excess fat (or soak it up with a paper towel).
-If you are going to include beans, add them after removing from the heat so they can warm up and absorb some of the flavors.
+Remember to use a spatula to break the sausage into smaller chunks.
+Depending on your heat setting, this can take from 6 to 9 minutes.
+I prefer to have a few pieces that are extra brown and crunchy.
+They are like little bacon bites.
+Dispose of the grease (or you can just blot it with a paper towel).
+If you plan to add beans, add them after you remove the skillet from the heat so that they can warm up and soak in some of the flavor.

-7) Top, finish, and serve immediately.
-Soft scramble some eggs and spoon them over the hot, cheesy nachos.
-Include pico or salsa, pickled jalapeños, avocado or guacamole, and zigzags of sour cream or crema.
-Top with green onions and cilantro, and finish with a squeeze of lime.
-Serve immediately, ideally with people nearby as if it were a campfire.
+7) Finish with everything and serve immediately.
+Soft scramble some eggs and spoon them over the hot cheesy nachos.
+Add pico de gallo or salsa, and then drizzle with your choice of pickled jalapeños, avocado or guacamole, and sour cream or crema.
+Top with chopped green onions and cilantro and add a squeeze of lime.
+Serve immediately, preferably with loved ones, campfire-style.

 - Southwest Veggie: Skip meat, add black beans, sautéed bell pepper and onion, corn, and a spoon of salsa verde.